 6- They are not food oriented, no begging for food!

-For this reason make sure to feed them with high quality food, grain free, packed with good proteins.
-Or spoil them rotten cooking some home made food, like we do.
+For this reason make sure to feed them with high-quality food, grain free, packed with good proteins.
+Or spoil them rotten cooking some homemade food, as we do.

 7- They love the winter and the snow, of course!